-Item Description Mini DisplayPort 1.2 The Mini DisplayPorts are miniaturized versions of the DisplayPort, which is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
-Mini DisplayPort Cables When using cables connected to the Mini DisplayPort, try to make sure that the cables are not bent excessively, as bending the cables may cause signal problems.
+Item Description Mini DisplayPort 1.4 The Mini DisplayPort is a miniaturized digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system. & DisplayPort 1.4 over USB 3.2 Gen 2 (Type C) The DisplayPort 1.4 over USB 3.2,Gen 2 (Type-C) combines full DisplayPort A/V performance with SuperSpeed USB in a single connector.
+You can use a USB Type-C to HDMI or DisplayPort compatible cable connected to the DisplayPort over USB Type-C port to connect an external display DisplayPort Cables When using cables connected to the DisplayPort, try to make sure that the cables are not bent excessively, as bending the cables may cause signal problems.
 RJ-45 LAN Jack This port supports LAN (Network) functions (you will need to open the cover slightly before inserting a LAN cable).
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.